 Genuine smiles always involve the eyes.
 Look for crow’s feet.
 For example, if a business contact says, “this is a project we’re excited about” and you see those little wrinkles extending from their eyes towards their temples, their enthusiasm is genuine.
 If you don’t see crow’s feet, beware: Confidence is being overstated.

 If someone’s eyes blink more rapidly when addressing a particular topic or answering certain questions, this is a telltale sign of anxiety, which often coincides with a lie.

 Traci Brown, author of How to Detect Lies, Fraud and Identity Theft, works with the country’s top law enforcement agencies and has helped companies avoid fraud loss by rooting out deception.
-A frequent speaker, she will keynote Northstar’s upcoming Destination Hawaii event in Maui.
+Brown is a frequent speaker and has keynoted several Northstar Meetings Group events.